 This process takes time.

-Put simply, after 26 March it will take a few months for updated content to align with the exam pattern and for a more polished version to be published.
+After 26 March, it will take a few months for updated content to align with the exam pattern and for a more polished version to be published.

-If you want to pass the PMP exam, I suggest you start your preparation now, attempt the exam before 26 March, and become a PMP.
+If you want to pass the PMP exam before it changes, I suggest you start your preparation now, attempt the exam before 26 March, and become a PMP.

-You do not have to take the exam again, nor is any upgrade test required.
+You do not have to take the exam again or any upgrade test.

-If you fail to maintain your CCR cycle, you will lose your credentials and will be required to sit for the exam again.
+If you fail to maintain your CCR cycle, you will lose your credentials and will be required to take the exam again.

-The only problem with this guide is the anti-theft measures adopted by the PMI, which seriously affect the user experience in reading the guide.
-I believe PMI will take some action to address these concerns in the near future.
+The only problem with this guide, from my perspective, is the anti-theft measures that affect the user experience.
+I believe the PMI will address these concerns soon.

-I strongly suggest you read Appendix X1 (page 639) in the PMBOK Guide 6th edition to learn more about the 6th Edition Changes.
+I suggest you read Appendix X1 (page 639) in the PMBOK Guide 6th edition to learn more about the changes.

-If you have any comments or questions, you can do so in the comments section below.
+If you have any comments or questions, you can leave them in the comments section below.